 Or, you can simply use a good old fashioned thermometer to get an approximate reading of the temperature in your heating area.
-If your thermostat isn’t built in, you will likely lose some heat each time you open your pot or cooking area.
-But, as long as you still have sun, you can always catch more heat to make up the difference.
+If your thermostat isn’t built-in, you will likely lose some heat each time you open your pot or cooking area.
+Still, as long as you still have sun, you can always catch more heat to make up the difference.

 4. Easy Clean-Up

 Another thing to consider if you are making your own solar cooker, or buying one, is the ease of clean up.
 As with your normal oven, you always run the risk of spillage.

 Some of the less expensive models, or homemade plans, don’t hold up to regular cleaning.
 So, you’ll either have to opt for easier to clean choices or be prepared to repair or replace components from time to time.